In construction, preliminaries are the supporting costs needed to run the project.

 How to Keep Your Construction Job on Budget

-Recent examples of unforeseen costs causing colossal budget overruns and delays include slowdowns in substantial projects like the HS2 high-speed railway project (Which has gone over its budget by an estimated £100 billion), and the Lower Thames Crossing project (Initially estimated at a cost of £7 billion but is now estimated to cost £9 billion or more).
+Examples of unforeseen costs causing colossal budget overruns and delays include slowdowns in substantial projects like the HS2 high-speed railway project, which has gone over its budget by an estimated £100 billion.
+There’s also the Lower Thames Crossing project (Initially estimated at a cost of £7 billion, now £9 billion or more).<

 Many contractors use professional third parties to help them calculate their preliminary costs to avoid these types of catastrophes.
 Others use specialised software or numbered templates to assist them in staying on track with their preliminary costs.